yochem/jq-playground.nvim/README.md

 # jq-playground.nvim

-> Interact with jq in Neovim using interactive buffers
+> Interact with jq and yq in Neovim using interactive buffers

 ![Example screenshot](example/screenshot.png)